Personal finance

 The following illustrative example highlights the long-term benefits of tax-free compounding in a fund such as Coronation Market Plus.
 Imagine that you invest the maximum annual amount (R36 000) in a tax-free investment for your child from birth.
 If you continue doing so, you will reach the lifetime limit of R500 000 before your child turns 14.
 The longer you decide to keep the money invested, the more the benefits of compounding and the greater the extent to which your tax-free fund outperforms the same taxable fund in real terms.

-Our analysis, based on certain assumptions (as detailed in the graph above), shows that if you keep the money in the fund until your child turns 18, the value of the tax-free investment will be 22% greater than the equivalent taxable investment.
-By age 30, this difference widens to 42% and by age 65, the investment would be double the value of the same taxable investment.
+Our analysis, based on certain assumptions (as detailed in the graph above), shows that if you keep the money in the fund until your child turns 18, the value of the tax-free investment will be 21% greater than the equivalent taxable investment.
+By age 30, this difference widens to 41% and by age 65, the investment would be double the value of the same taxable investment.
+These results show that by resisting the temptation to disinvest from the fund, the nest egg built up would keep your child in good stead by either financing tertiary education, buying a first home or ideally investing in their retirement, depending on when your child decides to disinvest.

 You can also select to maximise your capital growth in international markets